-- .1 Coordinate with manufacturer of fire rated doors, frames and screens to ensure that the fire glass provided for the work is an acceptable component of their tested assemblies, and can be included as part of their labelled products. - .2 Glass in guards, and at exterior and interior glazing extending below 1070mm above floor level in stairwells and at floors above grade, shall be heat-strengthened laminated safety glass, in accordance with MMAH Supplementary Standard SB-3, Glass in Guards.
-The thickness of the safety glass shall be as required for the size of the glazing units required; refer to drawings for sizing of openings in windows, curtain walls, and screens. - .3 Fabricators: - .1 Fabricator of insulating glazing units shall be capable of providing the IGU's as specified, in sizes required. - .2 It is the responsibility of the Contractor to confirm that the window subcontractor has confirmed the ability of the fabricator to provide the specified units at the time of tender. - .3 Oldcastle Building Envelope, Prelco Inc., Saand, and Truelite are approved fabricators.

-.4 Performance for exterior glazed assemblies shall be as specified for curtain wall in Section 08 44 13 and for windows in Section 08 51 13.
+- .1 Coordinate with manufacturer of fire rated windows to ensure that the fire glass provided for the work is an acceptable component of their tested assemblies, and can be included as part of their labelled products. - .2 Review drawings for fire separations and ensure fire glass is provided in all rated fire separations, including doors and screen.
+Inform Consultant of any discrepancies in drawings or schedules. - .3 Fabricators: - .1 Fabricator of insulating glazing units shall be capable of providing the IGU's as specified, in sizes required. - .2 It is the responsibility of the Contractor to confirm that the window subcontractor has confirmed the ability of the fabricator to provide the specified units at the time of tender. - Oldcastle Building Envelope, Prelco Inc., Saand, and Truelite are approved fabricators. .3 - .4 Performance for exterior glazed assemblies shall be as specified for windows in Section 08 51 13.